 Fetching Book Cover Images and Related Data into Business Central

-•PDG wrote a custom program (built into Business Central) to import a long list of ISBN's into Business Central via Excel, pass them to the ISBN database API, and return a list of data associated with that list, such as:
+PDG Consultants customized Business Central to import a long list of ISBN's (book identifiers) into Business Central Inventory via Excel, pass them to the public (subscription) ISBN database API, and return a list of data associated with that list, such as:

-•The setup for that program is in the Purchases Payables Setup Screen.
+The setup for this customization is in the Purchases Payables Setup Screen.
 Image attached.
 It contains the URL to access the ISBN dB API both for GET and POST commands.

-•GET asks for one record at a time and is slower than POST, which can process multiple records.
+A GET command asks for one record at a time and is slower than POST command, which can process multiple records.

-•The Purchases & Payables Setup window has the 3 custom fields we added to hold the information so you can fetch book data from the ISBN database.
+The Purchases & Payables Setup window has the 3 custom fields we added to hold the information so the user can fetch book data from the ISBN database.

 Here is a slide from Business Central where our developer has added a Menu Action to start the process to import a simple Excel file of 13-Digit ISBN's (International Standard Book Number).